Closures & Hours Changes

 Combination chemotherapy alone

 Patients with a contraindication to radiation therapy could be treated with chemotherapy alone.
-Patients presenting with superior vena cava syndrome are treated immediately with combination chemotherapy, radiation therapy, or both, depending on the severity of presentation.[22,23] (Refer to the PDQ summary on Cardiopulmonary Syndromes for more information.)
+Patients presenting with superior vena cava syndrome are treated immediately with combination chemotherapy, radiation therapy, or both, depending on the severity of presentation.[22,23] For more information, see Cardiopulmonary Syndromes.

 Surgery followed by chemotherapy or chemoradiation therapy